g4rf/sharepix-recklinghausen/README.md

 locally and then run `npm install` in the root folder.
 That will install a local https server.
 Then run the `server.sh` and open https://127.0.0.1:8080/generator/ in your browser.

+## use

+Open the project in your browser and start sharepixing.
+Just zoom out the browser window, to see the whole sharepix.